ynieVibrentHealth/TrailSidePlaygrounds/README.md

 # TrailSidePlaygrounds
-<b>A Project to test out iTunes's search api.
-This project allows a user to search for</b>
+<b>A Project to test out iTunes's search api.</b>
+<p>This project allows a user to search for movies, and add movies to a list of favorites.

 ### Getting Started